 Juliette Gordon Low had a dream.

-When she brought that first group of girls together in Savannah, Georgia in early March,1912, she wanted them to explore new possibilities and the wonders of the world around them—and she wanted them to do it together.
+In March 1912, when she brought that first group of girls together in Savannah, Georgia, she wanted them to explore new possibilities and the wonders of the world around them—and she wanted them to do it together.

-Along with Juliette Gordon Low—also known as Daisy, these first Girl Scouts blazed trails and redefined what was possible for themselves—and for girls everywhere.
+Along with Juliette Gordon Low, also known as “Daisy,” these first Girl Scouts blazed trails and redefined what was possible for themselves and for girls everywhere.
 They played basketball.
-They hiked, swam, and they camped.
+They hiked, swam, and camped.
 They learned to tell time by the stars.
-But most importantly, they shared a sense of adventure and a belief that they could do anything.
-And just like Girl Scouts do across the country and around the world today, they offered a helping hand to those in need and worked together to make their corner of the world a better place.
+And most importantly, they shared a sense of adventure and a belief that they could do anything.
+And just like Girl Scouts do across the country and around the globe today, they offered a helping hand to those in need and worked together to improve their corner of the world.

 Read more about Juliette Gordon Low and Girl Scout history.

-“Truly, ours is circle of friendships, united by our ideals.”
+“Truly, ours is a circle of friendships, united by our ideals.”

 — Juliette Gordon Low